caffeinate/test-pylot/pi_fly/README.md

 Some sensors take a few seconds to return a reading, others can be polled faster.
 Create a load of polling loops at different speeds and use these to write to shared memory (see [scoreboard.py](scoreboard.py)).

-The web front end shares the scoreboard so can quickly read the sensor values without reading from them directly.
+The web front end can access the shared memory so can quickly read recent sensor values without having to read them directly from the devices.

 At regular intervals sensor values are stored in an SqlAlchemy ORM managed SQLite database.
+These are also read from shared memory.

 Events can be logged or stored in the database.